coderamen666/srd-v3.5-md/spells/spells-a-b.md

 An *antimagic field* suppresses any spell or magical effect used within, brought into, or cast into the area, but does not dispel it.
-Time spent within an *antimagic field* counts against the suppressed spell's duration.
+Time spent within an *antimagic field* counts against the suppressed spell’s duration.

 Summoned creatures of any type and incorporeal undead wink out if they